1. Blog

 The Creative resume template category is a popular pick for first job resumes that are looking to create an original feel.
 The bold section highlights of the Madrid template leave the reader with the impression that a candidate really has something to say.
 Do not hide from your lack of experience and put your best foot forward with confidence.
 You wouldn’t believe how many resumes are a few uninspiring lines on a Word document.

 For those who prefer a cleaner look, the Berlin first resume template has dividing lines between the sections to allow you to differentiate your experiences.
-Lines tend to make a reader pause and reflect on what they have read before moving on, so when your resume is one in a hundred, every second more that they spend thinking about your candidacy is a bonus.
+Lines tend to make a reader pause and reflect on what they have read before moving on.
 There is also an argument to suggest that a great resume template should let a candidate’s experience speak for itself, so the Professional resume templates category is a good choice as well.

 Expert tip